AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/create-projects.md

    +++

-   +++Create a project from a template
+   +++Create a project from a report

       1. On the [!UICONTROL **Workspace**] tab, select the [!UICONTROL **Reports**] tab on the left side of the page.

-      1. Search for or navigate to the template you want to use, then select it when it appears.
+      1. Search for or navigate to the report you want to use, then select it when it appears.

-          A set of standard templates is available by default.
-In addition, your organization might have created custom templates for you to choose from.
+          A set of standard reports is available by default.
+In addition, your organization might have created custom reports for you to choose from.

-          For more information, see [Get started with Reports & Analytics](/help/analyze/reports-analytics/getting-started.md).
+          For more information, see "Navigate the Reports tab" in [Adobe Analytics landing page](/help/analyze/landing.md).

    +++